Mai1902/SeniorThesis_MaiNguyen/thesis.md

 On the Analyzer page, the tool required only two inputs from the user in order to perform matching procedures: a PDF version of their résumé and their seniority level.
 Whereas other competing tools, such as Job Scan and ResumeWorded, need candidates to give a job description in order to perform a score algorithm, this software does not.
 Lander aims to shed light on those who are unable to find a job title that is a perfect match for their skill set.
 While the number of skills necessary for technical-related occupations fluctuates daily, students frequently become overwhelmed by the variety of job titles.

-The Database page allows users to get the extensive lsit of extracted skills used by Lander.
+The Database page allows users to get the extensive list of extracted skills used by Lander.
 The design of this feature represents the hope that other developers would utilize this database to advance the job search capabilities for other individuals, or simply to assist tech industry workers in navigating critical skill sets.
 The second function of this website is 'Cluster Display,' in which the user can display the dominating keywords in 26 clusters, representing 26 distinct fields of technical vocations, and the job titles that correspond to each cluster.
 In addition to assisting users in understanding how jobs are grouped in Lander, this function may assist users in gaining a broader understanding of the numerous fields in Computer Science and the expertise that are highlighted and in demand in each field.
 This investigation might help job seekers determine their next move if they wish to switch fields or analyze the likelihood of obtaining employment in each field.

 ## Future Work

 ### Continuously update the dataset

 The last time this dataset was updated on Kaggle was a year ago, which implies that it can only be used for suggestion purposes and cannot genuinely introduce students to newly-opened positions.
-T Given the scale of this information, technology jobs are subject to abrupt change at any time due to the industry's rapid pace.
+Given the scale of this information, technology jobs are subject to abrupt change at any time due to the industry's rapid pace.
 Consequently, the skill set of specific jobs in this dataset may be deemed obsolete in comparison to the current skill requirements for the same job title.
 Thus, it is essential to regularly update this information with the most recent open job postings by collecting live data from dice.com or other job portal websites such as Indeed, ZipRecruiter, and others.

 After updating the dataset, the keyword extraction technique should be repeated, and job postings older than six months should be archived and eliminated to retain the relevancy of the skills set. .
 By this way, the job suggestion and skill suggestion model will yield a better result.

-### Expand search outside of technical related job
+### Expand search outside of technical related jobs

 As of right now, the only type of job that Lander can help process is techical related job; however, this project actually started out with the purpose to help any struggle job seeker, especially graduating students to figure out the suitable occupation based on their skills and help them with the application process.
 However, the time complexity of text mining procedures is beyond imagination, which may leads to bad user experience if every type of job is included.